icopy-site/awesome/docs/awesome/awesome-selfhosted.md

 - [http2-serverpush-proxy](https://github.com/n1try/http2-serverpush-proxy) - Reverse proxy that helps to automatically utilize HTTP/2.0's server push mechanism for static websites.
 Available as middleware and standalone application. `MIT` `Nodejs`
 - [imgproxy](https://github.com/DarthSim/imgproxy) - Fast and secure standalone server for resizing and converting remote images.
 It works great when you need to resize multiple images on the fly without preparing a ton of cached resized images or re-doing it every time the design changes. `MIT` `Go/Docker`
+- [inlets](https://inlets.dev/) - Expose your local endpoints to the Internet - with a Kubernetes integration, Docker image and CLI available. `MIT` `Go/Docker`
 - [iodine](http://code.kryo.se/iodine/) - IPv4 over DNS tunnel solution, enabling you to start up a socks5 proxy listener. ([Source Code](https://github.com/yarrick/iodine)) `ISC` `C`
 - [microproxy](https://github.com/thekvs/microproxy) - lightweight non-caching HTTP/HTTPS proxy server. `MIT` `Go`
 - [miniProxy](https://joshdick.github.io/miniProxy/) - Simple web proxy written in PHP that can allow you to bypass Internet content filters, or to browse the internet anonymously.
 Only one php file. ([Source Code](https://github.com/joshdick/miniProxy)) `GPL-3.0` `PHP`